Leviathan36/wifibang/README.md

 <p align="center"><img src="https://github.com/Leviathan36/wifibang/blob/master/wifibang%20images/Screenshots/ap_list.png" height="300" width="auto"></p>

 #### 2.exception management
 Exception management restores the initial situation when an error occurs.
-It avoids the user to exit the script and restoring the environment before trying the attack again (ex: restore the NIC).
+It avoids the user to exit the script and restore the environment before trying the attack again (ex: restore the NIC).

 #### 3.efficiency
 The script must be fast.
 Complex (and slow) function should be rewritten.
 (Occam's razor)